jdwiberg/Software-Engineer-Group-Sigma/ref/use_cases.md

 ### Use Case: Create Shopping List
 **Participating Actor:** Initiated by Shopper
 **Entry Condition:**
-- "Create Shopping List" button is clicked
+- The Shopper clicks the "Create Shopping List" button

 **Exit Criteria:**
-- An empty shopping list is created and the display updated
+- A new empty shopping list is created and the display updated

 **Flow of Events:**
 1. Shopper requests to create a shopping list.